 Beneficiary Database (as per the agreed to template) Signed Attestation (confirming the accuracy and validity of the evidence must be submitted by the CFO/ responsible person of the Contracted Intermediary).
-Assumptions There is sufficient capacity and budget to coordinate the Jobs fund Disaggregation beneficiaries of 100 % youth beneficialites Gender Race Disability status Business sector Geographic location (Rural/ Peri-urban/urban) Spatial Transformation Geographic location (urban/rural) Calculation type Cumulative for the year Reporting Cycle Quarterly Desired Performance Increase in the number of young people participated in the programme Indicator Responsibility Senior Manager- National Youth Service.
+Assumptions There is sufficient capacity and budget to coordinate the Jobs fund Disaggregation f 100 % youth beneficiaries Gender Race Disability status Business sector Geographic location (Rural/ Peri-urban/urban) Spatial Transformation Geographic location (urban/rural) Calculation type Cumulative for the year Reporting Cycle Quarterly Desired Performance Increase in the number of young people participated in the programme Indicator Responsibility Senior Manager- National Youth Service.